Every song The Beatles play in Peter Jackson's 'Get Back'

 Lennon/McCartney

-Renamed ‘Your Gonna Shag That Girl’.
+Renamed ‘You’re Gonna Shag That Girl’.
 You can see where they were going with this.

 ‘Some Other Guy’ (1962)